Revision date: 28 October 2025

 These rights may vary for those outside of the UK and EEA; please contact us for more information.

-7.1 Making a request or raising a concern to us
+7.1 Making a request or raising a concern to us.

 If you make a request, we will let you know we have received it and inform you if we need any additional information from you such as to verify your identity.

-We usually provide an outcome within one month, however if we need any extra time we will let you know and provide you with an explanation.
+We usually provide an outcome within one month, however if we need any extra time, we will let you know and provide you with an explanation.

-7.2 Raise a concern to the regulator
+7.2 Raise a concern to the regulator.

-If you are unhappy about how we have managed your information or dissatisfied about how we have responded to your information request or compliant, you have the option to raise concerns directly with the information regulator.
+If you are unhappy about how we have managed your information or dissatisfied about how we have responded to your information request or compliant, please do not hesitate to raise a complaint directly with: dpo@cloudrock.global.

 Each of our office locations may be subject to one or more data protection authority; the relevant authority will depend on your location and where the processing takes place.